-The initial concept for the ExoMars/TGO UHF antenna is a pair of nadir-oriented UHF patch antennas with an on-boresight gain of 8.5 dBic.
-An preliminary estimate of the antenna pattern is provided in Figure 7.2-1.
+Each Electra UHF Transceiver on ExoMars/TGO will be connected to a nadir-oriented helix UHF antenna with an on-boresight gain of 4.7 dBic.
+A preliminary estimate of the antenna pattern is provided in Figure 7.2-1.